Trachoma patient Asegedech, wearing a pink checked shirt, is hugged by Integrated Eye Care worker Tsehay

 Success in Ethiopia

 When Orbis began working in Ethiopia in 1998, there were only 54 ophthalmologists.
-That figure has now more than tripled to 170 ophthalmologists, saving sight across the country.
+There is now 255 ophthalmologists saving sight across the country.

 Thanks to our supporters, and the hard work and dedication of our local staff and program partners, in the past 24 years Orbis played a leading role in: